Andrey885/Machine_translation_PyTorch/README.md

 # Setup

-You may use setup script:
+Use setup script:
 ```
-sed -i 's/\r//g' setup.sh # edit line endings

 bash setup.sh
 ```

+(If encounter a problem with Windows line endings, run *sed -i 's/\r//g' setup.sh* first)

 or complete the installation manually in four steps: